TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sqldb-monitoring-metrics.md

 # Resolve Metrics issues with Azure SQL Database

-The Azure portal enables monitoring of resource metrics for your Azure SQL Database.
+The Azure Portal enables monitoring of resource metrics for your Azure SQL Database.
 You can quickly monitor a variety of resource metrics, enabling you to see resource consumption at any given moment.

 You can configure diagnostic settings to [stream categories of metrics and resource logs](https://docs.microsoft.com/azure/azure-sql/database/metrics-diagnostic-telemetry-logging-streaming-export-configure?tabs=azure-portal#diagnostic-telemetry-for-export) for single databases, pooled databases, and elastic pools to one of the following Azure resources:
 - [Log Analytics](https://docs.microsoft.com/azure/azure-monitor/platform/resource-logs#collect-to-log-analytics-workspace)